QLC+ Cues

 (send-qlc-cues-near-time started device-number globals))))

-Both the Beat Expression and this Tracked Update expression make a special entry in the index atom to report when they have handled a particular beat, so this code doesn’t send that beat’s QLC+ button presses more than once.
+Both the Beat Expression and this Tracked Update expression make a special entry in the cue index map to report when they have handled a particular beat, so this code doesn’t send that beat’s QLC+ button presses more than once.

 If the current beat hasn’t been marked as already handled, this code finds the start time of the current beat, looks up any button presses that should be sent for it, and sends them in the same way the Beat Expression did.